wnyc/cicada/instructions.md

 Short (cathode, negative) legs goes in odd rows.
 Long (anode, positive) legs goes in even rows.

+Be sure not to bend the legs of the LEDs—they go straight into the sockets!

 #### Step 07

 Take 9 red short cables.